hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 - Read and write variables
 - Read and write state versions

+---
+**NOTE:**

+The way locks work is that you (the resource; being a team, a user on that team, the workspace itself, etc.) must be the holder of that lock to unlock it.
+If a user (or a team) locks a workspace, only that entity can unlock it. `Force unlock` is available to admins/owners to ignore this and unlock the workspace.

+---

 See [General Workspace Permissions][] above for details about specific permissions.

 ### Custom Workspace Permissions